AengusMcGuinness/KREPE/README.md

 ## DESCRIPTION:
- The goal of the project is to create a streamlined, easy to use package and command line tool that allows users to count k-mers (nucleotide sequences of length k) and easily generates the
+ The goal of the project is to create a streamlined, easy to use package and command line tool that allows users to count k-mers and easily generates the following:
- following:

  - A list of the occurring k-mers in the given file that occur more than once
- - A histogram that shows the frequency of said k-mer occurrence
+ - A bar graph that shows the frequency of said k-mer occurrence
  - A De Bruijn graph that can then be used for genome assembly
+ - A dendrogram that models genetic similarity and metadata
+ - A Venn Diagram that models genetic similarity

  The package is protected by copyright under the GNU General Public License